Name: Ban on the Import and Sale of Cosmetics Tested on Animals by Manufacturers

 Dear [Decision Maker],

 I am writing to ask for your support of SB 1249, which would end the sale and distribution of animal-tested cosmetics and personal hygiene products by manufacturers in the state of California.
-Safe and reliable non-animal safety tests have existed for years, and hundreds of brands already sell cosmetics that are cruelty free.California is already leading the way with its ban on the use of animals for cosmetics safety testing.
+Safe and reliable non-animal safety tests have existed for years, and hundreds of brands currently sell cosmetics that are cruelty free.California is already leading the way with its ban on the use of animals for cosmetics safety testing.
 The proposed sales ban is a logical extension of this existing law, which will impact only those manufacturers that are importing animal-tested ingredients or products into the state and rebranding them with their own labels, thus circumventing existing law to end the use of animals for safety-testing products.
 Please give your support to SB 1249 and let California continue to lead the way in the global movement toward cruelty-free cosmetics.
-Call on the Senate Judiciary Committee to move this legislation forward.Thank you.
+The Senate has already given their approval to this measure and it is awaiting approval by the Assembly.
+The people of California support this measure and I hope you do as well.Thank you.

 Sincerely,[Your Name] [Your Address] [City, State ZIP]